A Place for Deeper Training... Traditional Martial Arts, Cultural Classes and Mind Body Fitness

 Our courses introduce traditional Aikido as developed in Japan by OSensei (the founder of Aikido), and are taught in the tradition of the late Fumio Toyoda Shihan.

 Sharon Halfman is the current assistant dojo-cho, holds the rank of Sandan in Aikido and is still our very dedicated office manager.
 She is a patient instructor for Aikido of Northern Indiana-Onshinkan Dojo.
-She also co-leads the Onshinkan Dojo Muso Jikiden Eishin-Ryu Iaido study group where she holds the rank of Shodan.
+She is Dojo cho for Onshinkan Dojo's Muso Jikiden Eishin-Ryu Iaijutsualso where she holds the rank of Shodan.

 Lonnie Amico, MD and his daughters began training years ago with the late Fumio Toyoda Shihan in Chicago, where he first met Menning Sensei.
 He even remembers when she arrived at Tenshinkan Dojo to begin the uchideshi program!
 Since Toyoda Shihan's death in 2001, Dr. Amico has been training at Onshinkan Dojo and is ranked shodan (1st degree black belt).
 He is very interested in understanding the roots of the art, maintaining the integrity and tradition of the art, and upholding the teachings of Toyoda Shihan.